 - Terms which will sound silly or derogatory when localized for target markets

-How to avoid them?
+How to avoid these pitfalls?
 It is safe to assume that you will need to localize or transcreate your marketing content to convey your message in the new markets.

-For this you need help from native speakers who will understand the message and warn you of any traps or issues they see.
+For this, you need help from native speakers who understand the message and can warn you of any issues they see.
 In this way, you will spend money on the best translator, but you definitely won’t have to translate the content again.

 #2.
 Legal content

 This goes without saying, but we’ll repeat anyway: don’t save on content that can lose you a lot of money.
-Legal content that needs to be approved by government bodies like regulatory agencies for pharmaceutical products simply requires a professional human translation.
+Legal content that needs to be approved by government bodies, such as regulatory agencies for pharmaceutical products, absolutely requires a professional human translation.

 #3.
 Time-sensitive content

 You might be inclined to send a translation to one of your colleagues, as internal translation projects will save you money.
 The problem is that all your colleagues probably also have other things they need to finish.

 If you give them a new translation task, they will try to meet your deadline, and very often they will fail to do so.
 Placing time-sensitive content into the hands of people who are already burdened with other tasks is a risky move.
 It can pay off, but if the plan fails, you will have a hot potato on your hands.

 This can be anything that may result in physical harm or death if the content is not translated properly, such as how a patient should use their medicine or safe loads for machinery, etc.